HunterBelanger/papillon-ndl/docs/install/index.rst

 ------------------

 To build the C++ library on linux, a C++ compiler is required, which supports the C++20 standard.
-On Linux systems, the only current option which satisfied this is GCC >= 11.
+On GNU/Linux systems, using GCC >= 11 or Clang >= 15 will satisfy this requirement.
 On Windows, you will need MSVC >= 19.29.
-You will also need cmake >= 3.11, whether you use Windows or linux.
+Also needed is cmake >= 3.11, whether you use Windows or linux.

 In addition, if you would like to build the Python API, you will also need to ensure that the Python development headers are installed on your system.